sachinathani05/VLSI/Cadence Virtuoso/45nm/Project_01_Two_Stage_OTA_45nm/README.md

 ---

 > **Project narrative:** After completing schematic-level verification (75.6 dB gain, 57.5 MHz GBW, 60.9° phase margin), this OTA was carried through full physical signoff — layout, DRC, LVS, and PEX-based post-layout verification — in GPDK045 45nm.
 LVS debugging uncovered a systematic pattern across five separate nets: gate poly extensions that were never tied into their intended Metal1 buses, resolved with a consistent Contact-plus-Metal1 fix.
 A more subtle finding followed: even after LVS reported the input pins fully matched, RCX's stricter geometric extraction showed the input was still electrically isolated from the differential pair's gate — a genuine LVS-vs-RCX tolerance discrepancy that was traced and resolved.
 Post-layout bias verification then surfaced three further issues in sequence: a tail-node short caused by a shared source strap also carrying a substrate tap; a missing bias reference current in the extracted testbench (ideal current sources have no physical layout representation); and, after correcting a misread BSIM4 operating-point field that had been masking the true picture, a deep dive into bistable DC convergence that traced a persistent operating-point collapse to its real structural cause — the second-stage output transistor's 25 fingers were wired as a series chain rather than the intended parallel multi-finger device, severely undercutting its drive strength.
 This document tracks every discrepancy between simulator-reported connectivity, the actual extracted netlist, and the physical diffusion layout, rather than stopping at the first plausible-looking fix.
+DRC and LVS reached clean signoff (2 documented waivers).
+Post-PEX simulation confirmed the bias chain is correctly biased in isolation; the closed-loop operating point collapse is root-caused to the M6 series-chain wiring defect documented in §13.5, with the fix approach validated in Project 2 — see [`../Project_02_OTA_LDO_Error_Amplifier/`](../Project_02_OTA_LDO_Error_Amplifier/).

 ---